ZipZoomfly: Mascot

 The original mascot of Googlegear was a smiling bean-shaped cartoon character as the first letter "O" in the name.
 Named GoogleGuy, the mascot was shown giving a thumbs-up sign with one of his two floating hands.
 The U.S. trademark filing describes GoogleGuy as an edible nut without a shell.
 Nevertheless, the website claimed that GoogleGuy was neither a bean nor a pancake, but a numeral "zero" from the virtual googol of products they carried.

-The mascot still appears in the logo for ZipZoomfly.

 Claims of fraud

-Several customers have accused ZipZoomFly of committing "rebate fraud" or promising good deals on technology once rebates are applied.
-Several reports have indicated that the company often fails to follow up on rebates, often making false claims of refunding money lost through rebate fraud.
+Several customers accused ZipZoomFly of committing "rebate fraud" or promising good deals on technology once rebates are applied.
+Several reports indicated that the company failed to follow up on rebates, making false claims of refunding money lost through rebate fraud.

-On January 5, 2011, this company's Better Business Bureau (BBB) accreditation was revoked due to failure to respond to one or more customer complaints filed with the BBB.
+In January, 2011, the company's Better Business Bureau (BBB) accreditation was revoked due to failure to respond to one or more customer complaints filed with the BBB.